jpfain/jehovahs-view-time/README.md

 # Jehovah’s View of Time

-A simple iPhone-friendly web app that helps visualize the human life span from Jehovah’s perspective — where **1,000 years equal one day** (Psalm 90:4; 2 Peter 3:8).
+A simple iPhone-friendly web app that helps visualize the human life span from Jehovah’s perspective.
+The scriptures tell us that **1,000 years to us is equal to one day from Jehovah's perspective.** (Psalm 90:4; 2 Peter 3:8).

 ---